 Cracked Wheat Berry Bread is a nubbly, crunchy, and earthy-tasting white bread starring cracked whole wheat berries.
-The addition of the berries and yogurt significantly increase the fiber and protein content while making the taste more interesting.
+The addition of the berries and yogurt significantly increase the fiber and protein content while making the taste more appealing.

 Although the recipe is written to use a bread machine, you can also make it by hand or with a stand mixer.
 See the notes at the end of the recipe.

 The last few days have been all about recalling memories at my house.
 You’ve probably had the same experience when an older member of the family passes.

 We buried my 97-year-old mother this past Tuesday.
 It has been a little rough, but I’m grateful for God’s comfort surrounding me in the form of family and friends.